Keenpoint/smart-circular/README.md

 # json-references

 Library to simplify JSON, replacing circular and repeated structures by the path leading to the first time this structure happens (in breadth-first search).
-Used to debug JSON objects.
+Used to debug JSON objects and fix circular references, mainly.

 # Installation